The Engagement Report - Detailed Information

 Info

-This article is intended for instructors only.
+This article is intended for instructors.

 Metrics Used to Calculate Engagement